Skip to content

 frequency: module.getNoteById(1).getVariable('frequency').mul(new Fraction(3, 2))

-1. Right-click the module in the Module Bar
+1. Click Save UI in the Module Bar

 Module File Format